exonomyapp/interNovel/docs/product-plan.md

 ### Component Structure

 1.  **Frontend & Backend**: Built with Nuxt.js 3 (Vue.js-based), providing a responsive and intuitive user interface and handling server-side logic and API endpoints.
 The frontend leverages the Vuetify UI framework for componentry and styling.
-Refer to [Vuetifying.md](Vuetifying.md) for detailed architecture decisions regarding Vuetify.
+Refer to [Vuetifying.md](docs/Vuetifying.md) for detailed architecture decisions regarding Vuetify.
-2. **Database**: Utilizes Supabase (PostgreSQL) for storing user data, novel metadata, collaboration states, character bios, and feature-specific data.
+2.  **Database**: Utilizes OrbitDB on Helia IPFS for decentralized data storage.
+A local PostgreSQL instance serves as a read-optimized cache.
-3. **Decentralized Identity Layer**: Manages decentralized identity using W3C Decentralized Identifiers (DIDs) and cryptographic operations.
+3.  **Decentralized Identity Layer**: Manages decentralized identity using W3C Decentralized Identifiers (DIDs) and cryptographic operations via the Node.js `crypto` module.

 ### Authentication Architecture

 The platform uses a combination of traditional authentication methods and decentralized identity solutions.
 Key components include:

 -   **OAuth 2.0**: Used for traditional authentication and authorization, specifically for connecting to a variety of external third-party services to enable document storage integration and leveraging external resources.
-- **Decentralized Identifiers (DIDs)**: For managing core user identities and ensuring immutable attribution of contributions, anchored to `did:key` for MVP1.
+-   **Decentralized Identifiers (DIDs)**: For managing core user identities and ensuring immutable attribution of contributions, anchored to `did:peer`.
 -   **JWT Tokens**: For secure communication between frontend and backend services.
-- **Web Crypto API**: Used for in-browser key generation and cryptographic operations for DID management.
+-   **Node.js `crypto` module**: Used for key generation and cryptographic operations for DID management.
-- **IndexedDB**: Used for secure storage of encrypted private keys in the browser.
 -   **Challenge-Response Mechanism**: For DID-based authentication.

 ### Database Architecture

-The platform employs a PostgreSQL database managed by Supabase.
+The platform employs a dual-database approach:

-- **PostgreSQL (Supabase)**: For storing structured data...
-  - Authentication handled via `useSupabaseClient()` composable auto-imported from `@nuxtjs/supabase`
-  - Client initialization occurs in Pinia store actions (signIn, signUp, signOut, fetchUser)
-  - Authentication flow:
-    - Home page loads without signed-in user by default
-    - DID selector dropdown appears on home page for unsigned users
-    - Signed-in users see their avatar and display name in UI (not dropdown)
-    - Last signed-in user is remembered (selected in dropdown but not automatically signed in) for quick re-login
+-   **OrbitDB/Helia IPFS**: The primary, decentralized data store for all user-generated content and application data.
+-   **PostgreSQL**: A local, read-optimized cache synchronized with OrbitDB to provide fast, structured query capabilities.
-- **Drizzle ORM**: Used for type-safe schema definition, migrations, and database interactions.
+-   **Drizzle ORM**: Used for type-safe schema definition, migrations, and interactions with the PostgreSQL cache.

 ### API Structure